Milwaukee County Transit System: Bus routes

 In January 2012, MCTS introduced three new express bus routes under the brand MetroEXpress.
 The GreenLine, BlueLine, and RedLine routes have a larger stop spacing than other routes.

-In August 2014, MCTS launched two new Metro Express bus routes: Route 6 (which started on Sunday, August 24, 2014), and Route 279 (which started on Monday, August 25, 2014, but retired by August 25, 2016, due to low ridership).
+In August 2014, MCTS launched two new bus routes: Route 6 (New Berlin Industrial Park Express) and Route 279 (Menomonee Falls Industrial Park Express) and were marketed as "JobLines".
+These bus routes were the result of a lawsuit against the Department of Transportation claiming that the Zoo Interchange reconstruction project was discriminatory in that it only benefitted commuters from the predominantly White suburbs and did not advocate for public transit improvements in the city.
+As a result, the state spent $13.5 million on transit improvements, $11.5 million of which supported the funding for the routes until 2018.
 Route 6 traveled from Port Washington Road & Capitol Drive, along Capitol Drive, Mayfair Road, Bluemound Road, and Moorland Road through the New Berlin Industrial Park to Buy Seasons in New Berlin.
-Route 279 traveled from 32nd & Fond Du Lac along Fond Du Lac Avenue, 76th Street, Fond Du Lac Freeway through Park Place and the Menomonee Falls Industrial Park to Pilgrim Road P+R Lot.
+Route 279 traveled along Fond Du Lac Avenue from 35th Street to the Park Place Business Park, and then on to the Menomonee Falls Business Park to Pilgrim Road P+R Lot.

 On January 18, 2015, the number 10 route was withdrawn.
 The route, which dated back to the 1920s, was the last streetcar in Milwaukee on its conversion to bus operation in 1958.
 Two express services (GoldLine and PurpleLine) were introduced, with the PurpleLine offering express service on 27th Street from Glendale to Franklin, and the GoldLine effectively replacing Route 10 service from Brookfield to Downtown Milwaukee, and also being aligned with Route 30 to serve UWM.
-Route 61 was also introduced, which traveled from 35th & Toronto Street, along Capitol Drive, Sherman Boulevard, Keefe Ave, Appleton Ave, Silver Spring Drive, I-41, Appleton again, Pilgrim Rd, Falls Parkway and County Line Road to Germantown Walmart.
+Route 61, a third "JobLine", was also introduced, which traveled from 35th Street & Capitol Drive, and ran northwest along Keefe Avenue, Appleton Avenue, Silver Spring Drive, Falls Parkway, and County Line Road to Germantown Walmart.
+Route 279 was eliminated on August 27, 2016, because of extremely low ridership.
+The remaining funding for the route was reallocated into Routes 6 and 61.

 In 2018, the system operated 59 routes with 5,190 bus stops.
-On December 18, 2018, it was announced that Routes 6 and 61 were retiring due to a lack of funding.
-Route 6 ended by December 23, 2018, and Route 61 ended on January 6, 2019, with Route 57 being reconfigured and replacing Route 61 until official funding due to buses in Waukesha & Washington Counties on August 24, 2019.
+In December 2018, it was announced that Routes 6 and 61 were retiring due to the end of the Zoo Interchange settlement funding.
+Both routes were retired by January 6, 2019, with Route 57 being reconfigured to still serve Waukesha County and Germantown Walmart, effectively replacing Route 61, until funding expiration on August 24, 2019.